tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 ### Why should I scrape from the web?
 Situations where you would want to scrape from the web are rather niche; however, if you need:
+- Want to make a cool visualization
-- A new idea involving predictions on some user behavior
+- Data to explore a new idea involving predictions on user behavior
 - Novel data for an original research project
 - Something different from existing Kaggle datasets for your ***sick*** machine learning skills